d60/twikit/README.md

 If you have any features you'd like to see added or encounter any issues, please let us know in the [issues](https://github.com/d60/twikit/issues) section.

-Additionally, if you find this library useful, spreading the word by starring it would be greatly appreciated and serve as motivation for further development.
-Thank you!
+Additionally, if you find this library useful, I would appreciate it if you would star this repository or share this library!
+Thank you very much!